 Also, the "sensitive to touch" symptom is quite different from the allodynia symptom in which any touch is intolerable.
 TRPs and the fascia are usually involved in simple "sensitive to touch".
 In this case manipulation can be done and some relief can be realized.

 In this category of the fibromyalgia symptoms list I just want to explain why MCS (Multiple Chemical Sensitivity) is listed here as well as in the above category of "Brain/Head/Face.
-I've had severe MCS since a young age, and it can be very debilitating, and worse is that I really have no protocol to fall back on as I do with fibromyalgia.
+I've had severe MCS since a young age, and it can be very debilitating.
 With MCS, it's all about avoiding exposures.

 But, when exposed, the effects in the Head area are really bad and come on quickly; but that's not the end of the story because MCS is like the worst "endocrine disrupter" really, and associated symptoms can last for days.
 So, you are probably saying to yourself " but I don't have MCS".
 Well, hear me out...